-The Nominating Committee comprises Mr Michael Wong Pakshong (Chairman), Dr Cheong Choong Kong, Datuk Fong Weng Phak, Mr Lee Seng Wee and Col (Ret) David Wong.
-3 of the 5 Committee members - Mr Wong Pakshong, Datuk Fong and Col (Ret) Wong - are independent Directors.
-In addition, the Chairman of the Committee, Mr Wong Pakshong, is independent.
+The Nominating Committee comprises Mr Michael Wong Pakshong (Chairman), Dr Cheong Choong Kong, Mr Giam Chin Toon, Mr Lee Seng Wee and Col (Ret) David Wong.
+3 of the 5 Committee members, Mr Wong Pakshong (the Chairman), Mr Giam and Col (Ret) Wong are independent Directors.
 The Committee has written terms of reference that describe the responsibilities of its members.

 The Nominating Committee plays a vital role in reinforcing the principles of transparency and meritocracy at the Bank.
 It ensures that only the most competent individuals capable of contributing to the success of the organisation are appointed.
-This includes review of all nominations for the appointment, re-appointment, election or re-election of Directors of the Bank and its wholly-owned subsidiary Bank of Singapore Limited, and members of the Executive Committee, Remuneration Committee and Audit Committee of the Bank.
+This includes review of all nominations for the appointment, re-appointment, election or re-election of Directors of the Bank and its wholly-owned subsidiary Bank of Singapore Limited, and members of the Executive Committee, Remuneration Committee, Audit Committee and Risk Committee of the Bank.
 The Nominating Committee is also charged with determining annually whether or not a Director is independent, or whether the Director is capable of carrying out the relevant duties where the Director has multiple board representations.
 It also reviews nominations for senior management positions in the Bank and Bank of Singapore Limited, including the CEO, Deputy President, Chief Financial Officer and senior executives of Executive Vice President rank and above.
 The Nominating Committee makes recommendations to the Board on all such appointments.